robric/wiki-contrail-controller/RBAC.md

 Access is allowed if:
    - user is owner and permissions allow (rwx) or
-   - user tenant in shared list and permissions allow or
+   - user tenant or domain in shared list and permissions allow or
    - world access is allowed

 # Configuration